-By 2020, the World Economic Forum believes that creativity will be the third most important skill for employees, after complex problem solving and critical thinking.
+The World Economic Forum believes that creativity will be the third most important skill for employees, after complex problem-solving and critical thinking.
 (1)

 Each employee has the potential to help foster a culture that boosts and nurtures creativity.
 Organizations that encourage creativity are likely to reap the benefits of innovation through increased worker morale.
-Creativity is essential to keep pace with changing technologies, evolving priorities, and uncover new opportunities or tapping new markets.
-Even though many organizations are slow to adapt, top-performing organizations have discovered that creativity in the workplace contributes to productivity and employee longevity.
+Creativity is essential for keeping pace with changing technologies and evolving priorities, as well as for uncovering new opportunities and tapping new markets.
+Although many organizations are slow to adapt, top-performing organizations have discovered that creativity in the workplace significantly contributes to productivity and employee longevity.

 Compared to other sectors of the economy, creative workplaces experience higher job growth rates and lower employee churn rates.
 (2) Alternately, organizations risk losing new ideas and innovation if employees are not empowered to be creative in the workplace.
-Skills such as leadership, problem-solving, project management, marketing, sales, and production are essential skills that have value to all stakeholders.
+Skills such as leadership, problem-solving, project management, marketing, sales, and production are essential to all stakeholders.

 Fortunately, there are a few easy strategies to encourage your team’s creativity.
 Here are four of the most effective methods for fostering a creative culture: